Fringe - "The Box" (3.02)

 I do feel an undying need to talk about the amber, especially since that is what the glyphs spelled during this episode.
 It is a pretty epic scene, but it kind of confused me, because I thought it was decided in "Over There, Part 1" (2.21) that a Quarantine was not necessary, and initiating one was therefore abandoned.
 Is it because Walter, Peter and Bolivia returned to our side, something that Walternate was not anticipating (unlikely since he asked Bolivia very early on to switch places with Olivia)?
 Also, in "Over There," it seemed to me like Fringe Division was responsible for initiating Quarantines, but in this episode, it seemed to be just your everyday street cops.
 Do they work under Walternate's provision, as well?
 If so, he seems to have a great deal of power, too much, in fact.
 Once again, we see Olivia demonstrate an incredibly powerful memory.
 First, she memorizes the code in order to escape from Walternate's facility, and then, she memorizes every bit of information on Henry's Show Me.
 It is a bit murky, though, because I have to wonder, whose memory skills were we seeing - Olivia's or Bolivia's?

-I really, really liked Henry, and unfortunately, I don't think that we will be seeing him again.
-I think that he was purely an episodic character, but he was very likable.
+I really, really liked Henry, but unfortunately, I don't think that we will be seeing him again.
+I think that he is purely an episodic character, but he is very likable.
 What hell Olivia put him through, the poor guy.
 However, there is definitely much sympathy to be had for Olivia, as well.
 There are three different scenes that especially made me feel really sorry for her.
 The first is the scene in which she talks about Peter to Henry, a scene that makes it very clear that she misses him.
 The second is the scene in which she walks into the bathroom stall and cries.
 Lastly, I felt really sorry for her when she discovers that Massive Dynamic doesn't exist on the Other Side, and she says that she is stuck there (the blimp crossing overhead is an epic scene).
-Something that doesn't make any sense to me is though is that she expected alter-Nina to help her, had Massive Dynamic actually existed on the Other Side.
+Something that doesn't make any sense to me, though, is that she expected alter-Nina to help her, had Massive Dynamic actually existed on the Other Side.
 If it had, alter-Nina would not have been

 this Nina, so why would she have helped Olivia?
 What help did Olivia expect alter-Nina to be?
 How did she expect her to help her return home?
 I wonder how she will get home.
 The only way that I can think of is our Fringe Team getting another group of Cortexiphan subjects to repeat the whole process over again, but that would be kind of dull and boring.
 Been there, done that.